As a small business owner, one of the best things you can do for your employees is to make sure everyone is on the same page.

 Before you dig into your handbook, you'll need to think about the regulations you want to set as well as how you plan to enforce them.
 It's critical this information, which can get a bit fuzzy in real life, is clearly written down to avoid potential conflict.

 All this information will help you get started with the basics of getting your employee handbook drafted.
-You can also look at these templates too.

 Remember, it doesn't have to be a work of art, but having this information written down in a place that is accessible to you and your employees can help ensure you're both protected over the long run.